grafana/scribe/demo/README.md

 # Demo pipelines

-These demo pipelines are available to demosntrate a valuable structure of a pipeline.
+These demo pipelines are available to demonstrate a valuable structure of a pipeline.

 Running a demo pipeline with the Scribe CLI utility (requires `mage`):